 The Florida Crime Stoppers Act was passed by the Legislature in 1998.
 The Act establishes the Crime Stoppers Trust Fund by imposing as a court cost an additional surcharge of $20 on fines for criminal offenses to be collected by the clerks of the courts for all county and circuit courts.
 The Act serves to improve and support the official Crime Stoppers (members of the Florida Association of Crime Stoppers, Incorporated) and their crime fighting programs within the units of a local government of the state.
 The Act provides for enhancing public awareness of crime prevention methods and to train the public in personal safety principles, especially for citizens who live in, work at, or frequent locations having high crime rates.
-The Florida Department of Legal Affairs will make grant funds available annually to Crime Stopper organizations to carry out the purposes of the Act.
+This year, the Florida Department of Legal Affairs awarded 26 Florida crime stopper organizations $4,397,272 to carry out the purposes of the Act.

 To view forms by the various programs please choose from the options below: